allenporter/home-assistant-datasets/reports/README.md

 A dataset built form the Home Assitant intents repo, modeled after existing NLP test cases for the assistant pipeline.
-This is mean to reuse the tests that already exist for the NLP, which turns out to expose some weaknesses of the LLMs and the currently exposed Home Assitant intent tools that the NLP has heuristics for.
+This is mean to reuse the tests that already exist for the NLP, which turns out to expose some weaknesses or differences of interpretation of tasks.
 It also is a very large home which is challenging for smaller models given the ~100 or so devices.
+Lastly, there are some tests that have subtle mismatches that are reasonable (e.g.
+"minimium brightness" tests)

 More information:
 - https://github.com/allenporter/home-assistant-datasets/tree/main/datasets/intents